Angular spectrum of quantum fluctuations in causal structure: Angular spectrum and correlation

 \section{Angular spectrum and correlation}

-Consider distortions of the spherical boundary of a causal diamond of radius $R$ with displacement in time $\delta \tau$, measured for example as displacements of clocks \cite{Mackewicz2021}.
+Consider distortions of the spherical boundary of a causal diamond of radius $R$ with displacement in time $\delta \tau$, measured for example as displacements of clocks (as considered in e.g. ref.\;\cite{Mackewicz2021}).
 In general the displacement is relational, specific to the vantage point of the world line that defines the causal diamond.